craftercms/authoring-ui-plugin-examples/packages/example-cra/README.md

 - Run `yarn build` to build the app
 - Deploy to CrafterCMS by creating a plugin using the `build/*` files with CATEGORY set to `apps` and NAME set to `example-cra` then install it via the `crafter-cli` command `copy-plugin`.
-  - View the deployed app in CrafterCMS at `http://localhost:8080/studio/plugin?site=editorial-neue&pluginId=PLUGIN_ID&type=apps&name=example-cra&file=index.html`  where `PLUGIN_ID` is the plugin ID used in the plugin descriptor file
+  - View the deployed app in CrafterCMS at `http://localhost:8080/studio/plugin?site=editorial&pluginId=PLUGIN_ID&type=apps&name=example-cra&file=index.html`  where `PLUGIN_ID` is the plugin ID used in the plugin descriptor file
-  - **Note**: this example assumes your project is called `editorial-neue`.
+  - **Note**: this example assumes your project is called `editorial`.
 If you have a different project name, please edit the `site` argument above and the `siteId` argument in the `PUBLIC_URL` on `.env.production`.

 ## Available Scripts